Generic name: Adalimumab Prefilled Pens and Syringes [ a-da-LIM-yoo-mab ]

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Talk with your doctor before getting any vaccines.
-Use with Humira Pen may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Humira Pen (adalimumab prefilled pens and syringes) may either raise the chance of an infection or make the vaccine not work as well.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.